KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\users\models.py:27`

 **Description**:
-The `User.get_label` method in the `User` class is likely designed to generate or retrieve a descriptive label or identifier for a user, potentially by utilizing the user's name, as indicated by its call to the `User.get_name` method.
+The `User.get_label` method in the `User` class is likely used to retrieve a label for a specific user, possibly by calling the `User.get_name` method to get the user's name.
+This method is called on an instance of the `User` class.

 ---